-When your face feels like new, take cleansing tissue and go all over it again (in the same soothing directions), removing the cream.
+When your face feels like new, take the spots of the spots of cleansing tissue and go all over it again (in the same soothing directions), removing the cream.
 Let the soft, fresh tissue do the work of absorbing and removing the cream and all else that should go with it.